 A little less conversation and a little more action

 Let’s start with a simplified flowchart and condensed decision tree.
 This first whiteboard drawing is the first half of the Power BI design process, ending with the data model, before measures, visualization and solution delivery.
 There is a lot more but I think this is a good starting point.
-Let’s start the conversation here and then I will enhance this post with a more complete list of topics.

 Using a Web API is a convenient way to expose and consume data over an Internet connection.
 Exercising some essential design patterns, understanding and working with the Power Query Formula Firewall is essential if you need to consume Web API data with Power Query and schedule data refresh with the Power BI Service.